Danixu/ecm-tools-reloaded/README.md

 * Fixed a bug in zlib compression in decoding phase
 * Now zlib compression is fully working
 * Updated help message
+* Fixed a bug in stream change detection

 ### 20210705